 \section{Acknowledgements}

-The author would like to thank the \'Ecole Normale Sup\'erieure de Lyon and the Universit\'e Lyon 1 for their hospitality and support during the academic year 2017--2018.
+The author would like to thank the \'Ecole Normale Sup\'erieure de Lyon and the Universit\'e Lyon~1 for their hospitality and support during the academic year 2017--2018.
+Most of this papers was written while she was a professor at Princeton University.
 Also, she has greatly benefited from conversations with Florian Ivorra about the formalism of crossed functors and Beilinson's construction of nearby and vanishing cycles.
 Last but not least, she would like to thank an anonymous referee for numerous insightful comments and corrections.